 My time at Stanford Law School was magical.
 Coming out of law school, I knew that I had to work helping entrepreneurs in this new industry.
 And everything else just grew out of this one idea.
 I started with a single client in the burgeoning industry for downloadable applications for cell phones and grew it into a practice focused on online, software, technology and intellectual property clients.

-Some professional are happy if they find a moment of excitement during the week.
+Some professionals are happy if they find a moment of excitement during the week.
 I find it every day.
 I get to speak with YouTubers on the cusp of a new media explosion.
 I get to speak with mobile app developers who are pushing the envelope of what is thought to be possible.
 I get to speak with website developers who are creating communities that never before existed.

 What started out as a boy sneaking into lecture halls at a convention of tech titans, lead to daily conversations with the most incredible entrepreneurs who are changing the world all around me.